+where we can identify the $1$-dimensional Weil group action through excursion algebra considerations.
+Therefore, we get an isomorphism

-of complexes of $G(\mathbb{Q}_{p}) \times W_{E}$-representations which gives the desired result. \end{proof} \begin{remark} We note that in the proof we did not use any of our results on geometric Eisenstein series.
+of complexes of $G(\mathbb{Q}_{p}) \times W_{E}$-representations which gives the desired result by transitivity of parabolic induction. \end{proof} \begin{remark} We note that in the proof we did not use any of our results on geometric Eisenstein series.
 It would be interesting to generalize some of these computations to some non-principal situations.
 In particular, if one works with a general parabolic $P$ with Levi factor $M$ and a supercuspidal parameter $\phi_{M}: W_{\mathbb{Q}_{p}} \ra \phantom{}^{L}M$ and assumes that Fargues' conjecture holds on the Levi subgroup $M$, then the results of \cite{IG} guarantee that one has similar formulas relating the cohomology of the shtuka spaces of $G$ to basic local shtuka spaces of $M$ for Hodge-Newton reducible $b \in B(G,\mu)$ admitting a reduction to $M$.
 The description of the eigensheaf in Fargues' conjecture, as described for odd unramified unitary groups in \cite{BMNH} and partially for $\mathrm{GSp}_{4}$ in \cite{Ham}, gives one a very explicit description of these basic local shtuka spaces, which would in turn give a computational approach to understanding and generalizing these formulas beyond the principal case.
 We fully anticipate that some of the methods we use in the principal case generalize to the non-principal case; however, the results seem much more technical, and these computations would give a nice foothold into the problem. \end{remark} This explicit calculation has some interesting consequences.
 In particular, we already saw in Example \ref{GL2ex} that relating Proposition \ref{muordinary} to Theorem \ref{refinedaveragingformula} required using the existence of an isomorphism $i_{B}^{G}(\chi) \simeq i_{B}^{G}(\chi^{w})$; i.e. intertwining operators.
 This phenomenon actually persists.
-In particular, we deduce the following. \begin{corollary}{ } Let $\chi: T(\mathbb{Q}_{p}) \ra \Lambda^{*}$ be a character obtained from an integral toral parameter $\phi_{T}$ whose mod $\ell$-reduction is weakly normalized regular.
-Suppose that there exists a geometric dominant cocharacter $\mu$ which is not fixed by any element of $W_{G}$ and such that $\phi_{T}$ is $\mu$-regular.
-Then, for all $w \in W_{G}$, there is an isomorphism
+In particular, we deduce the following. \begin{corollary}{ } Let $\chi: T(\mathbb{Q}_{p}) \ra \Lambda^{*}$ be a character obtained from an integral toral parameter $\phi_{T}$ whose mod $\ell$-reduction is generic regular.
+For $\mu \in \domcochar$, let $W_{\mu}$ be the stabilizer of the action of $W_{G}$ on $\domcochar$ and assume that $\phi_{T}$ is $\mu$-regular.
+Then, for all $w \in W_{G}/W_{\mu}$ a minimal length representative, we have an isomorphism